DanielAdelodun/Calamari/README.md

 -------

-`token.pickle` is where the authetification token is saved; the auth token is used to build the spreadsheet api when the user is using the app and tells the api who the user is, who the developer is, and what permissions has the user given the developer.
+`token.pickle` is where the authentication token is saved; the auth token is used to build the spreadsheet api when the user is using the app and tells the api who the user is, who the developer is, and what permissions has the user given the developer.